Fragile

 Digital vulnerability

 Noor Nuyten experiments with melting tablet screens and mobile phones.
 Mapping the resources and raw materials needed to manufacture such devices, Nuyten reminds us of their origins and how dependent we have become on these everyday tools – and hence on the attendant raw materials they require.
 Presented in the exhibition is a hand-blown ball made from melted iPhones: an ‘offline timer’ that can burst at any moment due to the accumulated internal tension.
-Artist Rafaël Rozendaal also examines the relationship between the digital and analog worlds with his website-installation Random Fear.
+Artist Rafaël Rozendaal also examines the relationship between the digital and analog worlds with his website-installation Stereo.
 In an immense projection space he employs elements such as broken mirrors to confront the viewer with controlled algorithms via aspects of our daily lives.

 Political insecurity